The largest, strongest and heaviest joints in the body, knees provide support and mobility and carry almost half the body's weight.

 Functioning like a hinge where the lower end of the femur (thighbone) rotates on the upper end of the tibia (shinbone) and patella (kneecap), a healthy knee lets you move your lower leg forward and backward, and swivel slightly to point the toes in or out.
 Ligaments and cartilage stabilize and support the joint, preventing it from moving too far from side to side.

-If osteoarthritis wears away a knee joint's articular cartilage, your doctor may recommend total knee arthroplasty (replacement), a common and successful procedure that improves knee motion and lets you resume relatively normal activities without pain.
-An orthopedic surgeon resurfaces the knee joint, replacing damaged and worn weight-bearing surfaces with a prosthesis (implant) made of metal alloys or ceramic material and high-density plastic parts which may be joined to bone by acrylic cement.
+If osteoarthritis wears away a knee joint's articular cartilage, your doctor may recommend total knee arthroplasty (replacement), a common and successful procedure that improves motion of the joint and lets you resume relatively normal activities without pain.
+The surgeons at the Martha Jefferson Joint Replacement Center offer two approaches to a total knee replacement.

 Knee replacement surgery is generally recommended for patients with severe knee pain and disability caused by damage to cartilage from rheumatoid arthritis, osteoarthritis, or trauma.
 It is highly successful in relieving pain and restoring joint function.